 1. Lacks complete kitchen facilities, 2.
 Lacks complete plumbing facilities, 3.
 More than 1.5 persons per room, 4.
-Cost Burden over 50% as a whole.
-It should be noted that the total number of Pacific Islanders households within the 0-30% AMI income range is very small, being estimated at only 64 households.
-Pacific Islanders make up only .04% of all extremely low-income households with severe housing problems in Wisconsin.
+Cost Burden over 50%

-The above table shows that among extremely low-income households (0-30% area median income) in the State of Wisconsin, 65.5% have one or more severe housing problems.
-There is a disproportionately greater need among extremely low-income Pacific Islander households.
-The rate of severe housing problems among these Pacific Islander households is 100%, which is 34.5% greater than the jurisdiction
+The above table shows that among extremely low-income households (0-30% area median income) in the State of Wisconsin, 62.8% have one or more severe housing problems.
+There is a disproportionately greater need among extremely low-income Hispanic households.
+The rate of severe housing problems among these Hispanic households is 91.4%, which is 27.6% greater than the jurisdiction as a whole.